Ph.D. Program Student Bios | Columbia Journalism School

 Amel Brahmi

 Amel is a French-Algerian-American reporter.
 Her research focuses on finding ways to unsilence minority voices from the past, the present and the future.
 In relation to that she is interested in the questions of diversity in the newsroom and is also writing a book about women Imams in America.
 Prior to joining the Ph.D. program, Amel worked for 8 years as a daily reporter in Paris where she published a behind the scene book on the beauty pageant Miss France.
-She holds a BA from Sciences Po Lyon and an MA in Journalism from Columbia School of Journalism.
+She holds a B.A. from Sciences Po Lyon and an M.A. in Journalism from Columbia School of Journalism.

 William McIlwain